Where to Buy

 GBM Assessment (Score: 8.5/10)

 Middlemarch is a masterwork of English fiction that Virginia Woolf famously described as "one of the few English novels written for grown-up people."
-George Eliot's panoramic portrayal of provincial life in a fictional Midlands town achieves an extraordinary depth of social and moral analysis, tracing the intertwined destinies of idealistic characters whose ambitions are shaped, thwarted, and transformed by the complex web of community, marriage, and historical change.
+George Eliot's expansive portrayal of provincial life in a fictional Midlands town achieves an notable depth of social and moral analysis, tracing the intertwined destinies of idealistic characters whose ambitions are shaped, thwarted, and transformed by the complex web of community, marriage, and historical change.

 Europe, 1871-1873